 The Inclusion, Access, and Success committee works with educational partners statewide to identify needs of underrepresented populations.
-The Committee promotes and develops programs to educate the underrepresented students about post-secondary options and assist with the transition.
+The Committee promotes and develops programs to educate the underrepresented students about post-secondary options and assist with their transition.

-The Freddy Miranda Access Scholarship is awarded to students whose current schools and chosen colleges are members of Iowa ACAC.
 Freddy Miranda was someone who was giving of his time, cared for others, and had a desire to improve the world.
 It is our hope to honor Freddy’s memory by choosing scholarship recipients that embody similar qualities and characteristics.

-The scholarship application period opens February 1The deadline to apply for the Freddy Miranda Access Scholarship is March 1.
-Students must be attending a school that is a member of Iowa ACAC (as of March 1), and their chosen college must be an Iowa ACAC member.
+The deadline to apply for the Freddy Miranda Access Scholarship is March 1.
+Students must be attending a high school or college that is a member of Iowa ACAC (as of March 1), and their chosen college must be an Iowa ACAC member.

-Search to see if your high school is a member!
-Member High Schools
+Search to see if your high school is a member: Member High Schools

 L.E.A.P. - Leading & Excelling, Academically & Professionally